chanzuckerberg/czi-oss-training/01-intro-to-os/02-types-of-oss.md

 ### Copyleft Licenses

 Also referred to as protective, restrictive, viral, or repetitive, copyleft licenses require any derivative work to be distributed as openly as the original work.
 In practice, your software needs to have a compatible open source license to use or redistribute a software that has a copyleft license.
-The most popular copyleft licenses are GNU Public License (GPL), and it’s variations Affero GNU Public License (AGPL) and Lesser GNU Public License (LGPL).
+The most popular copyleft licenses are GNU Public License (GPL), and it's variations Affero GNU Public License (AGPL) and Lesser GNU Public License (LGPL).

-### 🙋 Learner Question: Do you know napari’s license?
+### 🙋 Learner Question: Do you know napari's license?

-[napari is under the BSD 3-Clause license][napari-license], one of the most permissive license in the OSS ecosystem.
+[napari is licensed under the BSD 3-Clause license][napari-license], one of the most permissive license in the OSS ecosystem.

 <img src="./images/napari-license.png" alt="Napari license on GitHub"/>

-GitHub presents the details of a license file in a digestible form, you can quickly infer that the napari license:
+GitHub presents the details of a license file in an understandable form, you can quickly infer that the napari license:

 - permits a broad range of usage, modification, and distribution patterns,
 - protects the project against any liability and warranty claims,
 - and ensures attribution by requiring the license and copyright notice in derived work.

-💡**Tip**: [tl;drLegal][tldr-legal] is also a nice resource that presents these legal nuances in accessible language.
+💡**Tip**: [tl;drLegal][tldr-legal] is another nice resource that presents these legal nuances of licenses using accessible language.

 ### Contributing License Agreements

-If you contribute to a different project, maybe an upstream or downstream project, you may come across Contributor License Agreements (CLAs).
-A CLA legally clarifies the intellectual property (IP) rights for the contributions made by an individual or a company.
+While contributing to some OSS projects, perhaps an upstream or downstream project, you may come across Contributor License Agreements (CLAs).
+A CLA is a legal document that clarifies the intellectual property (IP) rights for the contributions made by an individual or a company.
 CLAs primarily apply to code, documentation, and design contributions, as well as comments made on issue trackers and discussion forums.
-This agreement can take a few different forms, for example a voluntary pledge.
+This agreement can take different forms, for example a voluntary pledge.

 You will typically need to sign CLAs to contribute to high-profile, copyleft-licensed, or corporate-backed projects.
 It helps ensure the project has all the necessary permissions to use, modify, and distribute your contributions under their chosen open source license.

-❗️**Important:** If you need to sign a CLA to contribute to project, especially if you’re contributing to it during work hours, check with your management chain to ensure compliance.
+❗️**Important:** If you need to sign a CLA to contribute to a project, especially if you're contributing to it during work hours, check with your management chain to ensure compliance.

 ### License Considerations for Collaboration

-For the most part, you won’t need to think about licenses while contributing to open source projects.
+For the most part, you won't need to think about licenses while contributing to open source projects.

-❗️**Important:** If you add a dependency on or integrate with another open source project, you should confirm if there are any restrictions in the project’s license.
+❗️**Important:** If you add a dependency on or integrate with another open source project, you should confirm if there are any restrictions in the project's license.
 If there are restrictions, you should verify if your licenses are compatible.

-You can find the license file on the project’s hosted source repository, and note that sometimes the documentation and design assets may be under a different license than the codebase.
+You can find the license file on the project's hosted source repository, and note that sometimes the documentation and design assets may be under a different license than the codebase.

-Napari’s BSD 3-Clause license is compatible with majority of the other OSS licenses out there.
-However, if you’re un-sure any about any license clause, raise it along your management chain and they should be able to guide you.
+napari's BSD 3-Clause license is compatible with majority of the other OSS licenses out there.
+However, if you're un-sure any about any license clause, raise it along your management chain and they should be able to guide you.

 ## OSS Governance ⚖️

 As an open source project grows and the number of stakeholders increase, you need structured ways to make decisions and share responsibility.
-“Governance models” are the formal rules or informal conversions that define key roles and responsibilities for certain members in the community.
+"Governance models" are the formal rules or informal convensions that define key roles and responsibilities for certain members in the community.

-It’s important to understand the governance model when you contribute to any OSS project.
+It's important to understand the governance model when you contribute to any OSS project.
 The governance model is how you identify the best community members to comment on and approve major changes to various parts of the project.
-If you’re interested in becoming a long-term contributor, the governance model is also your reference for how to take on more responsibility in the project.
+If you're interested in becoming a long-term contributor, the governance model is also your reference for how to take on more responsibility in the project.

-[Red Hat recognizes](https://www.redhat.com/en/resources/guide-to-open-source-project-governance-models-overview) the following common governance models:
+[Red Hat recognizes](https://www.redhat.com/en/resources/guide-to-open-source-project-governance-models-overview) the following common approaches to OSS governance:

 - "Do-ocracy" — people who do the work make the decisions
-- Founder-leader — individual or group who authored the project make decisions
+- Founder-leader — individual (or group) who authored the project make decisions
-- Self-appointing council or board — the community appoints a group (from within the community) to make decisions
+- Self-appointed council or board — the community appoints a group (from within the community) to make decisions
 - Electoral — community elects certain members for specific roles in the project
 - Corporate-backed — decisions are made by a company that has majority stake in the project
 - Foundation-backed — a non-profit organization is set up (or engaged with) to make decisions

-We’ll learn more about governance models in the next chapter!
+We'll learn more about governance models in the next chapter!

 ## Motivations for OSS Projects 🌱